inspector-apm/inspector-codeigniter/README.md

 ## Helper

 The helper provides a shortcut to the inspector instance.
-It must first be loaded using the `helper()` method or telling your BaseController to always load it.
+It must first be loaded using the `helper()` method:

 ```php
 // Load the helper function